Davaliitos/GameListing/ReflectionAndChallenges.md

 The only thing missing was the category title.

-I noticed that on the `UICarousel.Init("category should be here", listings);` I decided to organize the game listing by category, and created one caroussel per category.
+I noticed the method `UICarousel.Init("category should be here", listings);` and  that's when I decided to organize the game listing by category, and created one caroussel per category.
 I decided to create the carousels the same way you created the panels.

 # Conclusion